mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 - Hiring plan and status

 QBR materials may be used as an input to board meeting materials.

+### Quarterly GTM Review

+QGR is a quarterly drilldown on sales, marketing and customer success in the context of VPMOMs

+### Quarterly Product Review

+QRR is a review of product vision, near term roadmap and long term roadmap in the context of VPMOMs

+### Quarterly Operations Review

+Review of non-GTM, non-R&D departments in context of VPMOMs

+### QBR follow-ups

+As reviews happen, follow-up items are noted in RAPID format and meetings scheduled based on RAPID assignments.

 ## Board Meetings